jamestomasino/blog.tomasino.org/content/post/seasons.md

 say?
 That's right, we are 45 days into summer already.

-See, I think the problem is that people only ever learned the names of the seasonal mid-points growing up.
+See, I think the problem is that people only ever learned the names of the seasonal midpoints growing up.
 The equinoxes and the solstices are the days which mark out halfway progression through each season.
 The summer solstice was, in fact, called "midsummer" for most of its existence.
 Remember that little play, "A Midsummer Night's Dream"?